 - Rehabilitation – Treatments are structured with educational activities, individual counseling, cognitive behavioral therapies, and group sessions based on mindfulness therapy.
 Cognitive behavioral therapies help the individual to attain the holistic treatment goals of the rehab facility, while psychotherapies allow patients to learn how to live a substance-free life.
 This part of the process may include various types of individual and group therapies.
 Ongoing counseling therapy should also be provided to patients for several months on completion of a rehab program, to ensure proper after-care.

-Towards the end of your stay in a rehab facility, the patient will be offered assistance from peer groups in the community.
+Towards the end of your stay in a rehab facility, the patient will be offered assistance from peer groups in the community to continue the recovery from amphetamine addiction.
 On successful completion of all these stages, the patient can begin to embrace a life of sobriety.

 Why Rehab Works

 A reliable rehab facility will provide individualized inpatient treatment as well as round-the-clock care by trained medical and psychological experts.
 The treatment procedures at a quality rehab facility have been refined for decades, based on solid research and experience in the field of addiction.
 These techniques include healthy coping skills as well as guidance towards a positive mindset – allowing for fast, safe and effective recovery with a lower chance of relapse.